 University Leadership Building A Vibrant University in Downtown Pittsburgh

-Point Park is pursuing a visionary plan to become one of the most dynamic, private urban universities in the country under the leadership of President Paul Hennigan and his executive team.
+Point Park is pursuing a visionary plan to become one of the most dynamic, private urban universities in the country.
 Follow the links below for biographical information about each member of the University's leadership team:

-- Bridget Mancosh, Senior Vice President for Finance and Operations
+- Bridget Mancosh, Senior Vice President of Finance and Operations

 - Keith A. Paylo, Dean of Students and Vice President of Student Affairs

-- Lisa Stefanko, Vice President for Human Resources
+- Natalie Rice, Vice President of Human Resources

 Senior Vice President of Finance and Operations

-Ms. Mancosh and her husband have four children and reside in Wexford, Pennsylvania.
+Ms. Mancosh and her husband have four children and reside in Wexford, Pa.

 Dean of Students and Vice President of Student Affairs